Jayvlyn/Yahtzee/README.md

 ### Playing the Game

 1. **Rolling the Dice**
    - Players take turns rolling the dice.
-Use the **"Roll"** button to roll all the dice.
+Use the **"Roll!"** button to roll all the dice.

 2. **Selecting Dice for Reroll**
    - Click on individual dice or their corresponding UI counterparts to mark them for reroll.
-   - Dice marked for reroll will remain active during the next roll.
+   - When a number of dice are marked for reroll, the **"Roll!"** button will once again be available.
+   - Players get two extra rolls per turn to reroll any number of dice.

 3. **Scoring**
    - After rolling, select an empty category on the scorecard to assign your score for that turn.